In the spring of 2015, I backpacked 400 miles through the Grand Canyon over the course of 36 days.

 The J-strap shoulder straps are a simple design, weaved into a thick seam at the top of the back pad.
 It’s always prudent to avoid lifting a loaded pack by a single shoulder strap, but I’ve never had one fail as result of this (or heard of such a failure in the Catalyst).
 This may be due to my good practices, or good design – likely a combination of both.

-The shoulder straps are tightened at the bottom (no surprises here) and also include the “load lifting” adjustment at the peak of the straps.
+The shoulder straps are adjusted at the bottom (no surprises here) and also include the “load lifting” adjustment at the peak of the straps.
 The idea is that you can tighten these to bring the load snug to your upper back for uphill hiking, and then loosen them to curb the pressure on descents.
 Personally I’d always end up leaving this adjustment in its tightest position at all times.

 Each strap used to have 2 small shock cords.
-These are intended as water bottle loops, and provide a snug fit for a Smartwater bottle, but I’ve never used them for this purpose.
+These are intended as water bottle loops, and to provide a snug fit for a Smartwater bottle, but I’ve never used them for this purpose.
 I also must say I’m not partial to the ugly yellow color they use for the shock cords.
 They’re now only available as an accessory.

-Likewise ULA used to include hand loops on the straps.
+Likewise, ULA used to include hand loops on the straps.
 Those that don’t use hiking poles find them convenient as a grip to avoid the pooling of blood in their hands.
 Nowadays ULA only lists these as an accessory too.

 A basic sternum strap is also included.
 Some brands utilize the plastic buckle in the sternum strap to include a built-in emergency whistle (which I always thought was pretty neat) but ULA doesn’t include this feature.